isomerpages/mlaw-corp/_covid19/02-F-Loans_by_banks_and_finance_companies_to_Singapore_SMEs.md

 ---
-layout: leftnav-page-content
-title: FAQs for Loans by Banks and Finance Companies to Singapore SMEs
+title: 'FAQs for Loans by Banks and Finance Companies to Singapore SMEs'
 permalink: /covid19-relief/faq/sme-loans
-breadcrumb: FAQs for Loans by Banks and Finance Companies to Singapore SMEs
+breadcrumb: 'FAQs for Loans by Banks and Finance Companies to Singapore SMEs'
-collection_name: covid19
-second_nav_title: Part 2 of the Act-Temporary Relief from Inability to Perform Contractual Obligations
+third_nav_title: 'Part 2 of the Act-Temporary Relief from Inability to Perform Contractual Obligations'

 ---

 ### Loans by banks and finance companies to Singapore SMEs ###

 #### General FAQs ####